 Kia has built its reputation on making cars that are easy and affordable to own and the Ceed sits at the heart of its range.
 Not only are its petrol and diesel engines economical, but the manufacturer famously offers one of the longest warranties in the family hatchback class, and it’s now possible to buy servicing plans matching its seven-year duration.
 Both should help stave off unexpected repair or maintenance bills.

 Kia Ceed MPG & CO2

-In its most economical guise, the 1.0-litre T-GDi engine can return 50.4mpg and emits 128g/km of CO2, which slips to 47.1mpg and 136g/km on the top trim level.
+In its most economical guise, the 1.0-litre T-GDi engine can return 54.3mpg and emits 119g/km of CO2, and it’s now only available on the ‘2’ trim level.
 For company-car drivers, this results in higher Benefit-in-Kind (BiK) bands than the Ford Focus and Volkswagen Golf.
 The manual 1.5-litre T-GDi manages up to 49.6mpg and 129g/km, so shouldn't cost much more to run, despite being quicker.

 If you plan to cover lots of miles, the diesel Ceed could pay off because the entry-level manual manages 62.8mpg while emitting 120-124g/km.
 Once again, both have comparatively high BiK rates, especially factoring in the surcharge on diesels.

 Petrol-engined cars are subject to the standard rate in VED (annual car tax), while diesels get a slightly lower rate because they’re classed as hybrids.

 Insurance groups for the Ceed 1.0-litre are eight to nine depending on trim while the 1.5-litre petrol sits in groups 15 or 18.
 The diesel model is in group 12-15.
 These groups have crept up somewhat from the previous-generation Ceed but are still, on average, slightly lower than for an equivalent Volkswagen Golf.